envmicrobiol-ethz/Fiorito_et_al_2026/scripts/figures/extended_data_figures/Extended_Data_Figure_3/README.md

 ## Script

-- `Extended_Data_Figure_3.R`:generates the dominant-phylum bubble plot for terminal reductases and hydrogenases from MAG-level KEGG, METABOLIC and PFAM metatranscriptomic profiles.
+- `Extended_Data_Figure_3.R`: generates the dominant-phylum bubble plot for terminal reductases and hydrogenases from MAG-level KEGG, METABOLIC and PFAM metatranscriptomic profiles.